Introduction

 To cultivate a more transparent working environment, you must focus on creating SOPs that enable a framework to exist that allows for stellar intra-company collaboration.

-You know what’s even better than discussing your decision is including team members in the decision-making process.
+It’s always better to include your team members in the decision-making process rather than discussing your decisions.
 You can accomplish it in a variety of ways, for example, by conducting a brief poll on a topic.
 You will receive feedback from others, and in certain situations, a brainstorming session or workshop may be held to identify collaborative solutions.

 You’ll become more transparent as a leader due to this decision-making technique, and you’ll be able to make better judgments for your firm.